vuepress/vuepress-theme-blog/docs/README.md

 ### modifyBlogPluginOptions

 A function used to modify the default blog plugin options of [@vuepress/plugin-blog](https://vuepress-plugin-blog.ulivz.com/).
-It's common to used it to add apply custom [document classifiers](https://vuepress-plugin-blog.ulivz.com/#document-classifier). e.g.
+It's common to use it to add apply custom [document classifiers](https://vuepress-plugin-blog.ulivz.com/#document-classifier). e.g.

 ```js
 module.exports = {